cheoljun95/sdhubert/README.md

 {'segments': array of boundaries,
- 'features': original feature of frames, 'segment_features': average feature per segment,
+ 'features': original feature of frames, 'segment_features': average feature per segment, 'length': length of frames (in 50hz),
  }
 ```
+The pipeline can handle multiple audio files at once.
+For that use case, input a list of wave files as `wav_file` and then the outputs should be also the list of individual outputs.

+Please check an example jupyter notebook. `exmample.ipynb`

 To get unit category, you can apply pretrained clustering model as follows.
 Please download the assets ([km](https://drive.google.com/file/d/14zdEttya2X8PdjDMUt4lyHWOOY2OS3Zr/view?usp=drive_link) and [reducer](https://drive.google.com/file/d/19XisepDAfULOKFY147RDYT5UAk2ZnCr-/view?usp=drive_link)) and place under `km/`.